getodk/docs/docs/tutorial-community-reporting.rst

 You now have two forms that work together to support a problem reporting and resolution workflow that can be applied to many different environments.

 .. note::
     Addressed problems are filtered out of the ``Address a problem`` select but they are still sent to all devices.
-This will become impractical after several 10s of thousands of problems or earlier depending on available bandwidth.
+This will become impractical after tens of thousands of problems.
 In a future ODK version, it will be possible to archive Entities that are no longer needed.

 Your turn
 ----------